rubrikinc/rubrik-sdk-for-powershell/docs/cmd_new.rst

-    This will create a new mount based on snapshot id "11111111-2222-3333-4444-555555555555" The original virtual machine's name will be used along with a date and index number suffix The virtual machine will be powered on upon completion of the mount operation
+    This will create a new mount based on snapshot id "11111111-2222-3333-4444-555555555555" The original virtual machine's name will be used along with a date and index number suffix The virtual machine will NOT be powered on upon completion of the mount operation

     -------------------------- EXAMPLE 2 --------------------------

-    PS C:\>New-RubrikMount -id '11111111-2222-3333-4444-555555555555' -MountName 'Mount1' -PowerState:$false
+    PS C:\>New-RubrikMount -id '11111111-2222-3333-4444-555555555555' -MountName 'Mount1' -PowerOn
+    -RemoveNetworkDevices

     This will create a new mount based on snapshot id "11111111-2222-3333-4444-555555555555" and name the mounted virtual machine "Mount1"
-    The virtual machine will NOT be powered on upon completion of the mount operation
+    The virtual machine will be powered on upon completion of the mount operation but without any virtual network adapters

     -------------------------- EXAMPLE 3 --------------------------

-    PS C:\>Get-RubrikVM 'Server1' | Get-RubrikSnapshot -Date '03/01/2017 01:00' | New-RubrikMount -MountName 'Mount1' -DisableNetwork
+    PS C:\>Get-RubrikVM 'Server1' | Get-RubrikSnapshot -Date '03/01/2017 01:00' | New-RubrikMount -MountName
+    'Mount1' -DisableNetwork

     This will create a new mount based on the closet snapshot found on March 1st, 2017 @ 01:00 AM and name the mounted virtual machine "Mount1"
-    The virtual machine will be powered on upon completion of the mount operation
+    The virtual machine will NOT be powered on upon completion of the mount operation